jennrenee626/Udacity-Arcade-Game/README.md

 ## Instructions

 Use the arrow keys to move the player around the board towards the water.
 Using the arrow keys, move the player to avoid a collision with the bugs moving across the sidewalks.
 If a collision occurs, the player must start over.
 Once the player reaches the water, the game is won.

+Use the Up and Down arrows to move the player up and down.
+Use the Right and Left arrows to move the player right and left.

 ## Dependencies